surajp/sf-jwt-generator/README.md

 # A web app for generating JWT-based access tokens for Salesforce

 Certain apps like postman and some web-based apps may not have the ability to read an x509 cert or sign a request with it.
-This web app can be used to generate a JWT token in such instances.
+This web app can be used to generate a JWT-based access token in such instances.

 ## Usage

-To run locally, clone this repo and run `npm install && npm run`
+To run locally, clone this repo and run `npm install && npm run`.
+The app will be available at http://localhost:3000 once it starts.

 Alternatively, you may deploy it to a PAAS provider of your choice, such as Heroku